 All these benefits from Resveratrol and this powerful Vitamin C derivative are enveloped in a lightweight, silky serum.

 To use, apply a few pumps of serum to clean skin in the morning and evening.

 Resveratrol Vitamin C Moisturizer

 No matter your skin type, a good moisturizer should remain a non-negotiable in your skincare routine.
 Unlike the balms, treatments, and skin essences that can be added and removed from your rotation as you please, an effective moisturizer is essential to keeping the skin’s oils in check.
 Yes, even when your skin type is oily or acne-prone.

 Regulating your skin’s moisture levels has plenty to do with choosing the right moisturizer.
 Those with dry skin would benefit from a thick, lipid-heavy formula.
 Meanwhile, those with oily skin should opt for thinner and lighter solutions.

 Vine Vera’s Resveratrol Vitamin C Moisturizer falls right in between.
-With a nourishing, vitamin-rich formula that doesn’t set sebum production into overdrive, it makes a great match for every skin type on the spectrum.
+With a vitamin-rich formula that doesn’t set sebum production into overdrive, it makes a great match for every skin type on the spectrum.